go-beyondyourlimits/Music_Emotion_Recommend/README.md

 To run this project,

-open `.env` file and add your client_id from spotify dashboard and then open terminal and execute the following commands in sequence
+open or create `.env` file and add your client_id from spotify dashboard and then open terminal and execute the following commands in sequence

 `.env` file
 ```